SDSilicus/ccda-xslt-vulnerabilities/security-reporting.md

 The vulnerability I discovered was unusual in that it stemmed from source code provided by HL7, the international health standards organization.
-This code was directly incorporated into an unknown number of health IT products, and many of those products would be vulnerable.
+This code was directly incorporated into an unknown number of health IT products, and many of those products could be vulnerable.
 I first contacted John Moehrke, a security co-chair for HL7, but he and his colleagues advised me that "that there really is no private channel way to communicate with vendors in HL7".